duiliokepel/lazyfoo-sdl-tutorial/README.md

 ## Setting up Git and  GitHub

+### The initial setup in CLI

 The process is simple but not straight foward, this section is just a quick reference for myself of what commands that were used to setup this project.

-1. The initial setup in CLI:

-    This was done after creating the repo in GitHub.
+    - After creating the repo in GitHub:
     ```
     git config --global user.name "User"
     git config --global user.email "user@email.com"